hackerhero0x01/analytics-accelerator-s3/doc/MICROBENCHMARKING.md

 # Microbenchmarking

-Microbenchmarks can be uses to assess the performance of the library.
+Microbenchmarks can be used to assess the performance of the library.
 These focus on replicating specific use cases, and comparing performance with reading from the Java SDK clients directly.

 ## Supported Benchmarks

 This section details the current micro benchmarks that can be used.
+Currently, we have two benchmarks:
+* ConcurrentStreamPerformanceBenchmark: This benchmark replicates concurrency and read patterns when executing a Spark query.
+It will run concurrent streams, each of which will make 5 ranged GETS, to represent Parquet footer and column reads.
+This can be run on any dataset (it doesn't have to be Parquet), the microbenchmark will just do parquet like reads.
+* SequentialStreamPerformanceBenchmark: This benchmark reads through a file sequentially.
+It is useful to understand the benefits of the library's sequential prefetching, and the performance is compared to just reading through a stream with the SDK directly.

 ### ConcurrentStreamPerformanceBenchmark